AlibabaCloudDocs/cdn/intl.en-US/Product Introduction/Core advantages.md

 -   End-to-end 24/7 monitoring and support systems.
 -   Enriched documentation and training systems and open technical exchanges:
-    -   For more information about CDN documents, see [CDN documentation](/intl.en-US/Product Introduction/What is Alibaba Cloud CDN?.md).
+    -   For more information about CDN documents, see [What is Alibaba Cloud CDN?](/intl.en-US/Product Introduction/What is Alibaba Cloud CDN?.md).
     -   For more information about basic online courses on CDN, see [Alibaba Cloud Academy](https://edu.aliyun.com/course/explore?title=CDN).
     -   For more information about the open platform for CDN developers and users, see [Alibaba Cloud Community](https://developer.aliyun.com/?spm=5176.12825654.h2v3icoap.940.2fed2c4aiuQBu4&aly_as=xIPi0tJy).
 -   Responsive troubleshooting systems: